kevinkeat1/KeatingPuttingItAllTogether/README.md

 # CEN 4802
 Kevin Keating

-This program is meant to run two different methods that calculate the sum total of a 200,000,000 integer array with each value randomly selected between 1 and 10.
-The methods will then run simultaniously.
-The goal of this program is to see which sum method will complete it's calculations first.
-The time it takes to complete each sumation will then be displayed in milliseconds.
+This program is meant to load a jagged array with a size of 50.
+Each line will be assigned a random amount of columns between 1 and 20 that will then be populated sequentially.
+Meaning that the next column will be 1 + whatever was in the previous column.
+The jagged array will then be displayed along with the sum and average.